GPlates/new-gplates-website/src/pages/docs/user-manual/Introducing_The_Main_Window.md

 -   A description of the operations within each menu will be explained in further detail in their respective chapters.

 -   Shortcut keys are listed beside some menu items.
-On Mac OS, please substitute the `Command` (⌘) key in place of `Ctrl`.
+On macOS, please substitute the `Command` (⌘) key in place of `Ctrl`.

 <table>
    <tbody>